| Copyright | (c) The University of Glasgow 2009 |

 instance Coercible T b => Coercible NT b

-If, as a library author of a type constructor like Set a
+If, as a library author of a type constructor like Set a, you

 want to prevent a user of your module to write

-you need to set the role of Set
+you need to set the role of Set's type parameter to nominal,

 by writing